Collaboration tool: IM teleconferencing

 Bringing teams, meetings or events as close as possible is what teleconferencing solutions want to do.
 Apart from business environments Teleconferencing is currently used in a variety of fields, such as telemedicine, where they contribute enormously to the efficiency and productivity as distance and time are limited factors.

 Classification based on dimensions

 Asynchronous collaboration tools

 A collaboration tool is asynchronous when its users are collaborating at a different time:

 E-Mail, mailinglists and newsgroups

 E-Mail is the best known asynchronous collaboration tool and the most common used - it offers intuitive features for forwarding messages, creating mailing groups and attaching documents.
 Furthermore, information can be automatically chronologically sorted and assigned to tasks or calendar events.

 Group calendar

 Through group calendars meetings can be scheduled, projects managed and people coordinated.
-It is a great tool to help a person overlook their deliverables and deadlines.
+It is designed to help a person overlook their deliverables and deadlines.
 A group calendar includes functions such as the detection of conflicting schedules with other people in a team or organization or coordination of meeting times that suit everybody in a team.
 Besides the positive effects of group calendar there is also controversy about privacy and control that might influence a person's productivity.